DayuHuu/DayuHuu.github.io/_pages/includes/others.md

 ### Travel
-I enjoy the time traveling with my families and friends.
+I enjoy the time traveling with my families and .
 I am always excited about visiting new places and knowing different cultures.